Berichte 2020

 In mid-September, we received another call for help from Okombahe.
 This time, it was the younger adults who were asking for food rations.
 Most of them are unemployed migrant workers from the coastal region or other cities where they lost their jobs during the lockdown and therefore returned to their hometown and their families in Okombahe.

-Through the Protestant church, we again distributed 63 large food packages (for €1,650) to young adults and their families.
-This was a typical corona-related aid measure that was urgently needed, but now that life is returning to normal, it is no longer necessary.
+We again had the Protestant church distribute 63 large food packages (for €1,650) to young adults and their families.
+This was a typical corona-related aid that was urgently needed, but now that life is returning to normal, it is no longer necessary.

 Thank you for your special donations, which have enabled us to help generously over the last six months.
 We have distributed food packages and had mouth and nose protection masks made for over €12,000.
 If you would like to help with the association's projects, you are welcome to transfer money to our association account.